 1. Block styles

 Using first icon you can select tables styles.
 You can choose one of 2 options:

 - Default – table cells will have borders, without any background.
 Background color for the whole block can be added later.

-- Stripes – table without borders, but every second line will be highlighted using background.
+- Stripes – table without borders, but every second line will be highlighted using a background.
 This style is more modern and less formal.

 2. Aligning WordPress Table block

 Table alignment can be also changed in the top toolbar above block.
 You can choose one of the classic ones such as left, right or center, but you can also make table wide or full width.
 The availability of the last two always depends on the active WordPress theme that you use.

 Text or numbers inside tables can be set to bold or italic.
 You can add link to other page, graph or image.